alhajee/ckan/doc/maintaining/cli.rst

 Running ckan commands provided by extensions
 ==============================================

-**If you're trying to run a CKAN command provided by an extension** that you've installed and you're getting an error like **Command 'foo' not known** even though you've activated your virtualenv, make sure that you have added the relevant plugin to the :ref:`ckan.plugins` setting in the ini file.
+**If you're trying to run a FMLD command provided by an extension** that you've installed and you're getting an error like **Command 'foo' not known** even though you've activated your virtualenv, make sure that you have added the relevant plugin to the :ref:`ckan.plugins` setting in the ini file.